 - The Expected Family Contribution (EFC) from the 2020-2021 FAFSA on file at the time of distribution (used to determine the financial need component),

 - Spring 2021 semester enrollment, and

 - Enrollment status (i.e., academic load: full-time, three-quarter time, and half-time).
 Most students, regardless of need, will receive a baseline amount of assistance.
-The award amount will be pro-rated for students who are not enrolled full time.
+The award amount was pro-rated for students who are not enrolled full time.